bryanjenningz/el/README.md

 Declaratively transform JavaScript state to HTML with one simple function.

 ## How to get started.
-Just copy and paste the code into a file and include that file in a script tag.
+Just copy and paste the code from `el.js` into a file and add that file as a script tag.
 Done!
 No messing around, just instant productivity.
 `<script src="el.js"></script>`

 ## Examples